Documenting Community Service

-Students seeking a Bright Futures Scholarship are responsible for maintaining an accurate account of the community service hours completed during high school.
-Please note that community service is volunteer work.
-A student cannot receive compensation for community service.
-Community service must be for someone other than family and cannot be provided as a result of court action.
+Students enrolled in our High School Diploma Program who are seeking a Bright Futures Scholarship are responsible for maintaining an accurate account of the volunteer service hours completed during high school.
+The number of hours that must be completed vary by scholarship.
+Please note that community service is volunteer work, and there are specific rules governing how volunteer service hours may be earned.

-All initial Bright Futures Scholarship applicants must have a specified number of documented community service hours.
-The service hours are completed during high school only and are documented in writing.
+All initial Bright Futures Scholarship applicants must have a specified number of documented volunteer service hours.
+Service hours are completed during high school and must be documented in writing.
 The required number of completed hours depends on the award.
 No waivers of this requirement can be granted.
-The current required number of hours is as follows:
+The current number of hours needed to meet the initial eligibility requirements is as follows:

-Community Service hours must be documented in writing, and the document must be signed by the student, the student's parent or guardian, and a representative of the organization for which the student performed the service.
-This may be done in one of two ways:
+Students must identify a social or civic issue or professional area of interest, develop a plan for personal involvement in addressing the issue or learning about the area of interest, and evaluate and reflect upon their experience.
+Service hours must be documented in writing, and the document must be signed by the student, the student's parent or guardian, and a representative of the organization for which the student performed the service.

 Rules to Remember

 - Community service hours must be completed during high school and by high school graduation.

 - Community service hours include, but are not limited to, internships (business or government), work for nonprofit organizations, and activities performed on behalf of public office candidates.

 - Students may not receive remuneration or academic credit for service work performed.

 - Service hours may not be for service to family members.

 - Service hours may not be earned for service provided as a result of court action.